-At the halfway point between Townsville and Cairns lies Cardwell; a small coastal town in the Far North Tropics of Queensland.
-If you’ve been heading north along the A1, this is probably the closest you’ll have driven to the sea for sometime.
-Other than for a toilet stop and a place to stretch your legs, there would seem little else to do.
+On the east coast of Australia, in the Far North Tropics of Queensland lies a small little town, Cardwell.
+Now, if you’ve been travelling north along the A1, this is probably the closest you’ll have driven to the sea for sometime.
+Well at least it felt like it to us.
+Other than a toilet stop and a place to stretch you legs, there would seem little else to do.
 However, this little town holds a secret.
 The Cardwell Spa Pools.
-10km inland lies the brightest, bluest freshwater stream imaginable complete with a natural jacuzzi.
-If you’re in the area, this is a must see and, if you’re lucky, you’ll have the place to yourselves!
-The only difficulty you’ll encounter is how to find the Cardwell Spa Pools.
-Luckily for you, I can help you find them and will show you some photos to inspire you to visit!

-When I visited, we were the only ones there so had free reign of the jacuzzi pool.
-After not having a shower for a good few days on our road trip, Emma and I just sat for ages letting the cool clean water wash over us!
+When we visited, we were the only ones there (for a while at least) so we had free reign of the stream and the little jacuzzi pool.
+After not having a shower for a good few days on our road trip, Emma and I just sat for ages letting the cool clear water wash over us!
 I’ve never felt so fresh.
-There’s the option of swimming in the actual ‘river’ section too which is an absolutely magnificent cloudy blue colour.
-Don’t worry though, given that this is freshwater, there’s little chance of stumbling into a saltwater crocodile.
-The only thing I was concerned about was an Aussie family turned up to swim but ended up worrying about stonefish and leaving.
-I’m not sure on this one but it’s worth knowing about just in case.
+There’s the option of swimming in the actual river section too which is an absolutely magnificent cloudy blue colour.

-Anyway, this is the perfect place just kick back and relax for a few hours before moving on again or finding a place to camp for the night.
+This is something very unique to see along the east coast of Australia; it certainly feels like a little oasis in the dry forest lands that stretch around Cardwell.
+This is the perfect place to just kick back and relax for a few hours before moving on again or finding a place to camp for the night.

-If you need any more tips or more information on Cardwell Spa Pools, just leave a comment below or drop me a message!
-Hopefully with these tips, you’ll be able to find the pools.
+If you need any more tips or more information on Cardwell Spa Pools, just leave a comment below or send me an email!
 Now, if you hadn’t even heard of these before, you’ll have somewhere new to add to your East Coast bucket-list.